tloureiro/seeing-eye-pi/README.md

 - The output shouldn't contain leading zeros (instead of 09 00 AM -> 9 AM)

 ##Contribute
-Please contribute to the project, just send me a message.
+Please contribute to the project, just send me a message at tloureiro360 (gmail).
 Any help is very appreciated.